jotadiego/Lambad/README.md

 - Compositions will often use the identity function as its first expression so we will be writing those `[:1 × ___ ]` quite often.
 - Too many semicolons; we could do without some in certain positions; certain combinations such as `;:` look ugly.

-Shorteneed Lambad does _not_ address the first problem but provides useful shorthands for the rest:
+Shortened Lambad does _not_ address the first problem but provides useful shorthands for the rest:
 - Variable introduction is made optional: variables are added to ensure that the highest index in the first statement (as long as it's an application or a return statement) references a variable.
 Expressions corresponding to each variable are still appended to the expression list, so a 'first statement' with an application referencing position 5 will result in 5 new variables being introduced in positions 1 to 5 and the application itself being appended to the list in position 6.
     - Examples:
         - `:2` references position 2 in its first statement, which requires 2 variables to be introduced.
 Equivalent to Verbose `++:2`, lambda term `λx.λy.λz.z`.